Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/blob.md

 (blob "ff23789875")
 ```

-Besides representing arbiratry binary data, such as a file, blos are typically used to represent cryptograpgic keys and hashes.
+Besides representing arbiratry binary data, such as a file, blobs are typically used to represent cryptographic hashes and keys.

 # Not quite a collection